Manage your manager

 Do not wait for them to ask you for your ideas.
 They probably won’t.

 - If you have ideas, don’t wait for your manager to ask you for them, present them and most importantly the benefit to the company.
 How is your idea helping the company?

 - If you see something that can be improved, provide your manager with your proposed solution.

 - A simple 1-page format such as problem, solution, the benefit to the company can be effective.

 - Be open to your manager’s suggestions for improving your solution, or the implementation of your ideas.
 I can guarantee you that your idea won’t be implemented without some improvements or suggestion from others.
 EXPECT THEM, ACCEPT THEM and BE GRACIOUS about it.

 - Support your manager:

-- Everyone wants to be supported with their ideas.
+- Everyone wants to be supported by their ideas.
 Find ways to show support with your manager verbally, via email, or via your actions.
-Public support at company meetings is especially effective way to build relationships.
+Public support at company meetings is an especially effective way to build relationships.
 We like it when they complement our efforts in front of the group, why wouldn’t they?

-- Find out what your managers goals are both professionally and personally and help them achieve these.
+- Find out what your manager’s goals are both professionally and personally and help them achieve these.